The Children of Hester Baker nee Ponting.

 - Percy Baker.
 Born 28 March 1880.
 Baptised 30 April 1880 at St Mary's, Tewkesbury.

 Also at the address was 8 year old Fanny Jane Baker, Alfred's niece.
 It is not clear whose daughter she was.

 In 1891 the family were living at 18 High Street, Tewksbury.
 44 year old Alfred was now a bank manager and they had two further children

-Ethel is boarding at High School for Girls, 17 Church Street, Tewkesbury.
+All the children were at home except for Ethel who was boarding at High School for Girls, 17 Church Street, Tewkesbury.

 By 1901 Ethel had returned home and the family were living at 19 High Street, Tewksbury next to the Town Hall.
 She and Sidney were the only children remaining at home.
 Alfred Baker Junior was boarding at Barbourne Road, Worcester where he was employed as a bank clerk.
 Percy was boarding at 78 Forbury Road, Hackney, London and was employed as a church organist and 12 year old Gladys was a pupil boarding at Ellesborough Crescent, Weston Super Mare.

 In 1911 Alfred and Kate were living at the Old Bank, Tewkesbury.
 Alfred was a bank manager for the Capital and Counties Banking Company.
 Sons Alfred, aged 34, a bank clerk and Sidney, aged 25, a solicitor were living at home as was daughter Muriel Gladys.
 Their son Sidney had married and his wife Amy Evelyn, aged 24, is also listed on the census as 'daughter in law'.